s22s/erased-cells/README.md

 ![ci](https://github.com/s22s/erased-cells/actions/workflows/CI.yml/badge.svg)

-Enables the use and manipulation of type-erased buffers of primitive Rust types.
+Enables the use and manipulation of type-erased buffers of Rust primitives.